Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Hierarchical Planning for Hybrid Robot Planning Problems

 \section{Hierarchical Planning for Hybrid Robot Planning Problems}

-We now present \emph{Task and Skill Planning (TASP)}, our approach for solving hybrid robot planning problems with hierarchical planning.
-TASP introduces the aforementioned three properties to enable the composition of general-purpose object-centric robot skills.
-We first discuss our solution to the first two properties (Sec.~\ref{subsec:cips}) that allow the robot skills to compose and then describe our solution to the third property (Sec.~\ref{subsec:tasp}) that effectively composes these robot skills.
+We now present \emph{Task and Skill Planning (TASP)}, our approach for solving hybrid robot planning problems.
+TASP is designed to satisfy the three planner-facing properties above, enabling the composition of general-purpose object-centric robot skills.
+We first discuss our solution to the first two properties (Sec.~\ref{subsec:cips}) that make individual skills composable, and then describe how our solution to the third property (Sec.~\ref{subsec:tasp}) facilitates composing skills using TAMP-style hierarchical planning.